-Ketamine abuse hotlines are in place for people to call if they have encountered the use of ketamine.
+Ketamine abuse hotline numbers are in place for people to call if they have encountered the use of ketamine and are typically open 24/7 incase out of hours crisis help is needed.
 Ketamine is a club drug, so many people who are teens or younger adults may have been exposed to its use.
 Ketamine abuse helplines are beneficial for those who would like to discuss ketamine use, want to learn more about the drug, or who have addiction or dependencies to ketamine.
 Ketamine abuse helplines will be able to help callers with any number of situations.
-For more information, call us at 1-888-287-0471 .
+For more information, call us at .

 Did You Know?

 The National Institute on Drug Abuse reports that 1.1 percent of 10th graders and 1.6 percent of high school seniors had abused ketamine in the last year.

 What Exactly Is Ketamine?

 Ketamine is also known as “jet,” “super acid,” “special K,” “green K” and “cat Valium.”
 It can be a clear liquid, or it can come in an off-white powdered form.
 It is regularly used as a tranquilizer for animals, which is how it gets the street name “cat Valium.”
 This drug is popular at raves and dance clubs, and it is able to be injected, consumed in a drink, or smoked.
 It may also be injected by dissolving the powdered form.

 The use of this drug can lead to some ketamine side effects, such as:

 - Long-term memory difficulties